navjeetsandhu/concrete-17fft/README.md

-Concrete-FFT is a pure Rust high performance fast Fourier transform library that processes vectors of sizes that are powers of two.
+Concrete-FFT is a pure Rust high performance fast Fourier transform library that support gcc 9.1 compiler that processes vectors of sizes that are powers of two.
 It was made to be used as a backend in Zama's [TFHE-rs](https://docs.zama.ai/tfhe-rs) library.